geoffreybennett/alsa-scarlett-gui/USAGE.md

 - Can’t select (focus) the gain/volume controls or use a keyboard to adjust them.

-- Level (monitoring) doesn’t work yet and is disabled (needs kernel driver update).
+- Level meters don’t work if you're not running the driver from Linux 6.7.

 - Load/Save uses `alsactl` which will be confused if the ALSA interface name (e.g. `USB`) changes.